The honest data map.

 3 · How research works

 Research is off unless you turn it on (the toggle in Your profile).
-When it's on, we may include your journey in anonymized aggregates — counts and milestones only, never your words, your address, or anything with your name on it.
+When it's on, we may include your journey in anonymized aggregates: counts and milestones only.
+That never includes your words or your address or anything with your name on it.
 Any group smaller than 5 people is suppressed and never shown.
 An example of the kind of thing we'd learn: "of consenting candidates who reached 25 signatures, X% went on to file."
-That's the whole point — to learn what actually helps queer neighbors win, and publish it.
+That's the whole point: to learn what actually helps queer neighbors win, and publish it.

 4 · Who sees what

-• You — everything about you, any time, at Manage your data.
+• You: everything about you at any time at Manage your data.

 5 · Your controls

-See, export, or delete your data; flip research consent on or off at any time; pause nudges; run quieter by keeping fields private.
-You are never locked in, and turning research off stops future use immediately.
+See or export or delete your data.
+Flip research consent on or off at any time.
+Pause nudges.
+Run quieter by keeping fields private.
+You are never locked in.
+Turning research off stops future use immediately.